 Carter Bank & Trust is a state-chartered community bank in Martinsville, Va.
 The company operates more than 100 branches in Virginia and North Carolina and has 1,000 employees.

-Watch the video to get a snapshot of their story and read on for more details.
+Watch the video to get a snapshot of this RPA success story in banking and read on for more details.

 A year into his new position as CIO of Carter Bank & Trust, Matt Speare realized his team was spending far too much time on routine, manual processes.
 From new employee onboarding and payroll to customer account maintenance, he knew there was a better way to handle many essential but inefficient and error-prone activities.